 Our Outdoor Products: We Chose the Best

 The material used to create our outstanding quality outdoor bean bag chairs delivers everything we need to ensure our products outlive, outrank and outshine their peers.
 Here’s how.

 - Our 1680D polyester covers are four times as thick as the 420D alternative used for indoor bean bags.
 They resist tearing and stand up to the elements as well as rowdy kids and pets.

-- The colorfast fabric is four times as dense and holds four times as much dye to keep its brilliant color longer.
+- The colourfast fabric is four times as dense and holds four times as much dye to keep its brilliant colour longer.

 - The PU coating provides the best possible protection against deterioration in direct sunlight.

 - Cleaning our water-resistant covers is a breeze.
 All you need is a mild detergent, a soft-bristled brush, and a clean, dry cloth.